LeoNakaya93/Stock_Screener_Web_Scraping/README.md

 -Their market capitalization are between 50M to 1B.
 -They are outperforming their 50 day moving average.

 With our program we can get in seconds an excel file with pontential stocks, otherwise it would take more time to filter manually and create a list.
-The web scraping file can be found as "StockScreener.ipynb", the excel file is
+The web scraping file can be found as "StockScreener.ipynb", the excel file is "stocks_database.xlsx" and the criteria used to filter stocks can be visualized in "Stock_Screener_Filters.png".

+Disclaimer: